 Our goal is to offer every course every term, but sometimes factors like faculty availability and program enrollment keep us from reaching that goal.
 If you’re concerned about needing to enroll in one particular course, please contact us!

-CET Harbin students are motivated and focused Chinese learners ready to spend the summer working toward their fluency goals.
+CET Harbin study abroad students are motivated and focused advanced Chinese learners ready to spend the summer working toward their fluency goals.
 You will benefit from an individually-focused curriculum, a full-time language pledge, local roommates, and peers equally as determined to make great strides.
 In just a few intense weeks, you’ll head home with significant language gains and the study habits to set you up for success in the long run.

 CET Harbin offers two tracks: standard and research.
 The research track is available only to very advanced students who have the Academic Director’s approval.
 Students take a One-on-One Tutorial, a One-on-Two Drill course, and two content course electives to meet the recommended 10 credits.

 You are placed into this 2-credit course with another student who is at the same Chinese level:

 You choose two of these 3-credit content courses: